Relational Psychoanalytic Therapy · Gold Coast

 Relational therapy treats the therapeutic relationship itself as the primary vehicle for change.
 It suits adults whose difficulty lives in character and relationship rather than in discrete symptoms: people who understand their patterns but cannot move them, who have tried other approaches without reaching what is underneath, or whose presenting difficulty is fundamentally relational in nature.

 TFP is a structured, evidence-based psychodynamic approach developed specifically for character-level difficulties.
 Unlike approaches that address thoughts and behaviours directly, TFP works with the relational patterns that generate them.
 The primary focus is the emotional experience that emerges between therapist and client in real time, and what that experience reveals about the internal world.
-Jackson Hill is one of very few practitioners on the Gold Coast trained in TFP.

 CBT identifies and changes thought patterns and behaviours.
 Relational therapy works with the deeper emotional and relational architecture that generates those patterns: the experiences and templates formed early in life, in relationship, that continue to organise how someone moves through the world.
 Many people who have found CBT genuinely helpful find that relational work reaches something CBT could not.